datarootsio/ml-skeleton-py/HOWTO.md

 Logging can be adjusted in source init script (output location, verbosity level etc).
 Verbosity is read from environment variable `LOG_LEVEL`, and use `WARNING` if such variable is not defined.

+## Prerequisites

+If you are about to use graphviz in your project (example is given in template modeling report),
+you should install graphviz software in your system (not just the python package).
+On Linux you can use: `sudo apt-get install graphviz`, for Mac `brew install graphviz`.
+Graphs can be specified in code using Python API, but also specified in separate (.gv) file.